anon-blue/anon.blue/README.txt

 rritt  AKA Tre Bird He is 5'11, 135 pgvfdyhgduiyghdisygbkuygfksuihyguahygikuyhrg hbourt5j46666666666hg56y84ej41rte5465ew4r6455yr56j416t5urh41r68yjr6546584jrk574a mphetamine user.
-Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)
+Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother infKentucky)
                                                   ALERT!Tre Wayne Gage Jose Pier ce.
 Wanted by the Michigan State Police Post for theft & child molestation, he i s possibly armed and is a heavy drug user so use caution. $10,000 reward for his